VMBoehm/MnuLFI/README.md

 pip install --user -e .
 ```

-Then to test the install and generate the data:
+Then to test the install and generate the data simply run
 ```
-import mnulfi.data as Data
-Data._make_data()
+pytest
 ```